Resources

 Below are the key features that make TextUs a strong choice for business SMS:

-- Real-time two-way conversations: Enable conversational, immediate communication through a shared inbox
+• Real-time two-way conversations: Enable conversational texting through a shared inbox

-- Robust automation tools: Automated workflows, follow-ups, reminders, and scheduled campaigns help you stay consistent
+• Robust automation tools: Automated workflows, follow-ups, reminders, and scheduled messages help you stay consistent

-- Advanced segmentation and personalization: Messages can be tailored based on customer behavior, history, or tags to keep outreach relevant
+• Advanced segmentation and personalization: Messages can be tailored based on conversation history or customer behavior to keep outreach relevant

 As your business grows, your messaging needs will expand as well.
 A platform built for scalability makes sure you never outgrow your communication system.